hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 - **User Group Name:** Members of this group will have read and write privileges on Management Center.
 - **Read-only User Group Name:** Members of this group will only have read privilege on Management Center.

 Following is an example implementation.
-Note that we return two `java.security.Principal` instances, one of them is the username and the other one is a group name, which you will use when configuring JAAS security as described above.
+Note that we return two `java.security.Principal` instances; one of them is the username and the other one is a group name, which you will use when configuring JAAS security as described above.

 ```java
 import javax.security.auth.Subject;